nus-cs2030s/2324-s2/docs/35-logger.md

   }
 ```

-We can use it like:
+We can use it like this:
 ```Java
 Loggable.of(4).map(x -> incr(x)).map(x -> abs(x))
 ```